rehierl/node-tree-outliner/02-6-values.md

 * different elements may represent the same value
 * `(ei !== ej) !> (ei != ej)`, e.g. `(e1 == v) and (e2 == v)`
 * different elements may represent different values
+* two elements aren't necessarily identical, if they hold the same value
 * `(ei == ej) !> (ei === ej)`, e.g. `(i != j)`
 * an element can not represent different values at the same time
 * `(ei != ej) => (ei !== ej)`, i.e. `(i != j)`, but not `<=`